carla-simulator/carla/Docs/python_api.md

 ---

 ## <a name="carla.Waypoint"></a>Waypoint <sub><sup>_Class_</sup></sub>
+3D directed point that stores information about the road definition that OpenDRIVE provides.

 ### Instance Variables
 - <a name="carla.Waypoint.id"></a>**<font color="#f8805a">id</font>** (_int_)
 Waypoint id, it's generated using a hash combination of its `road_id`, `section_id`,  `lane_id` and `s` values, all them come from the OpenDRIVE.
 The `s` precision is set  to 2 centimeters, so 2 waypoints at a distance `s` less than 2 centimeters in the same  road, section and lane, will have the same `id`.
 - <a name="carla.Waypoint.transform"></a>**<font color="#f8805a">transform</font>** (_[carla.Transform](#carla.Transform)_)
-Transform indicating it's position and orientation according to the road.
+Transform indicating it's position and orientation according to the current lane information.
 - <a name="carla.Waypoint.is_intersection"></a>**<font color="#f8805a">is_intersection</font>** (_bool_)
 _Deprecated, use is_junction instead_.
 - <a name="carla.Waypoint.is_junction"></a>**<font color="#f8805a">is_junction</font>** (_bool_)